Bonus Material: Free, Kickass Headline Generator

 Good news!
 You can by including headline formulas in your subheads.

-Subheads break up the text on your page, add visual interest, and a strong subhead will capture interest.
+Subheads break up the text on your page, add visual interest, and a strong subhead will capture interest and lead the reader down the page, increasing the average read rate of your articles.

-Your email list is crucial to the health of your business (and the wealth of your wallet).
+Your email list is crucial to the health of your business (and your wallet).

-Instead of letting your list grow at a snail's pace like most entrepreneurs, give your opt-ins boost by including headline formulas in all of your opt-in opportunities:
+Instead give your opt-ins a boost by including headline formulas in all of your opt-in opportunities:

 Which would you rather subscribe to...